safe-global/safe-smart-account/README.md

 #### GnosisSafePersonalEdition.sol
 This version is targeted at users that control all keys owning a safe.
 The transaction hash can be signed with the private keys that manage the safe.

-Once the required number of confirmations is available `execPayTransaction` can be called with the sending confirmation signatures.
+Once the required number of confirmations is available `execAndPayTransaction` can be called with the sending confirmation signatures.
 This method will pay the submitter of the transaction for the transaction fees after the Safe transaction has been executed.

-`execPayTransaction` expects all confirmations sorted by owner address.
+`execAndPayTransaction` expects all confirmations sorted by owner address.
 This is required to easily validate no confirmation duplicates exist.

 #### GnosisSafeTeamEdition.sol
 This version is targeted at teams where each owner is a different user.
 Each owner has to confirm a transaction by using `confirmTransaction`.
 Once the required number of owners has confirmed, the transaction can be executed via `execTransactionIfApproved`.
 If the sender of `execTransactionIfApproved` is an owner it is not necessary to confirm the transaction before.
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.